alpesis-web/atr/tech/20140119-My_First_Vim_Python_IDE.md

 Jan 19 2014 | Vim, Python, IDE | Kelly Chan
-# Vim As A Python IDE
+# My First Vim Python IDE

 ### 1. plugins
 To download the plugins(*.vim), and then copy them to the vim folders - plugin, ftplugin, doc, syntax, autoload